balena-io/etcher/docs/CONTRIBUTING.md

 Developing
 ----------

-We rely on various `npm` scripts to perform some common tasks:
+We rely on various `make` targets to perform some common tasks:

-- `npm run lint`: Run the linter.
+- `make lint`: Run the linter.
-- `npm run sass`: Compile SCSS files.
+- `make sass`: Compile SCSS files.

 We make use of [EditorConfig] to communicate indentation, line endings and other text editing default.
 We encourage you to install the relevant plugin in